ToF-/Domain/README.md

 main :: IO ()
 main = program2
 ```
-And now ous program is dealing with failures in a slightly improved way:
+And now our program is dealing with failures in a slightly improved way:
 ```
 $ program2 ⏎
 Error: no file name given